ros2/design/articles/055_ros_parameter_design.md

 ## Current implementation

 The above specification has been prototyped; the implementation can be found in [rclcpp](https://github.com/ros2/rclcpp).
-The defintion of the services to use for interacting remotely are contained in the [rcl_interfaces package](https://github.com/ros2/rcl_interfaces)
+The definition of the services to use for interacting remotely are contained in the [rcl_interfaces package](https://github.com/ros2/rcl_interfaces)

 ### Unimplemented